liawesomesaucer/multiple-search/README.md

 - Just redirect to/bookmark that page.

-*OR* you can fork the repo and configure it locally Two important configuration files
+*OR* you can fork the repo and configure it locally Three important configuration files
 - colors.js - handles colors; you can select color schemes, and create your own if you'd like.
 - formhandler.js - handles forms, cookies, etc
+- tabs.js - deals with each of the settings tabs (colors, about, etc)

 #### Upcoming features
-- *Color Schemes* - change colors from the webpage
 - *Custom URLs* - add your own search URLs

 Copyright under MIT - enjoy!!

 ### v1.1
+- *Color Schemes* now available change colors from the webpage and have them stay!
+Yay!!
 - Sidebar configurations are now available
 - Added default search bars (for absence of cookies)
 - Added cookie functionality; now remembers chosen search bars
-- Colors are functional but only editable by changing source code

 ### v1.0
 - Multiple search bars available with working links